stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 * Pro: keeps the codebase look and feel defacto consistent, because it's always kept in the formatter-dictated format
 * Pro: minimizes noisy format-only changes in diffs
-* Con: if you have mixed IDE environment, separate formatters, even if configured very similarily, will always handle certain boundary cases slightly differently
+* Con: if you have a mixed IDE environment then, even if configured very similarily, the formatter results will be slightly different across IDEs
 * Con: the formatter may pick a bad formatting choice

 Programmer-enforced pros/cons: